mikhail-anfimau/vsts-replacetokens-task/README.md

 - **Empty value** (emptyValue): the variable value that will be replaced with an empty string.
 - **Variable files (JSON)** (variableFiles): the absolute or relative comma or newline-separated paths to the files containing additional variables.
 Wildcards can be used (eg: `vars\**\*.json` for all _.json_ files in all sub folders of _vars_).
 Variables declared in files overrides variables defined in the pipeline.
 - **Variable separator** (variableSeparator): the separtor to use in variable names for nested objects and arrays in variable files.
 Example: `{ 'My': { 'Value': ['Hello World!'] } }` will create a variable _My.Value.0_ with the value _Hello World!_.
+- **Send anonymous usage telemetry** (enableTelemetry): if checked anonymous usage data (hashed collection and pipeline id, none file parameter values) will be sent to the task author only to analyze task usage.

 ## Tips
 If you want to use tokens in XML based configuration files to be replaced during deployment and also have those files usable for local development you can combine the [Replace Tokens task](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens) with the [XDT tranform task](https://marketplace.visualstudio.com/items?itemName=qetza.xdttransform):